Using MSAL.NET with Web Account Manager (WAM)

 Warning

-There are a few important considerations that you need to account for when using the ROPC flow.
-One of the main ones is that it doesn't support personal Microsoft accounts and Microsoft Entra accounts with enabled multi-factor authentication.
+Microsoft does not recommend using the username and password flow as the application will be asking a user for their password directly, which is an insecure pattern.
+Additionally, the ROPC flow doesn't support personal Microsoft accounts and Microsoft Entra accounts with enabled multi-factor authentication.
 Check out Microsoft identity platform and OAuth 2.0 Resource Owner Password Credentials for the full overview.

 WAM limitations